SUKOHI/ClampBolt/README.md

 # Preparation

-First of all, execute `migrate` command from the package.
+First of all, execute `publish` and `migrate` command.

-    php artisan vendor:publish
+    php artisan vendor:publish --provider="Sukohi\ClampBolt\ClampBoltServiceProvider"
     php artisan migrate

-And you need to set `ClampBoltTrait` into your model like so.
+And set `ClampBoltTrait` into your model like so.

     use Sukohi\ClampBolt\ClampBoltTrait;